 Qualified personnel who have legal authority to carry weapons (e.g., law enforcement, security, military) and who have an assigned exercise role (e.g., responder, tactical team) with the potential for interaction with other exercise participants (i.e. volunteers, role-players), will NOT carry ANY weapon within the confines of the exercise play area.
-Officers involved in this exercise, will be using "rubber training weapons" ONLY.
+Officers involved in this exercise, will be using "rubber training weapons and/or air soft products made safe and designated safe/checked with color tape" ONLY.
 Officers should store any weapon (and ammunition) they have, inside their vehicle, or other safe location, not within exercise area.
 There will be two armed uniformed officers outside the exercise area for scene security.